amjltc295/PythonHomework/README.md

 ### Task 0: Environment Setup

+#### OS

+If you are using Linux, perfect!
+Please ignore this part.

+If you are using MacOS, good for you.
+Don't you consider using Linux?

+If you are using other operation systems (I suppose it's Windows), you will probably have some troubles for this homework.

+Windows is good for many things, but for not programming.
+Note that **any homework problem on Windows would not be answered by the TAs**, so please have Linux installed.
+Ubuntu 16.04 or 18.04 is preferred.

+If you are using Windows, please choose one of the following ways to use Linux:
+1. (Suggested) (For Windows10 users) Use the Windows Subsystem for Linux.
+Instructions could be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+2. (For CSIE students) Use the CSIE workstation by SSH.
+See [NTU CSIE System Administration Team](https://wslab.csie.ntu.edu.tw/SSH_tutorial.html) for details.
+3. (For all users) Dual boot your OS with Ubuntu.
+Google key words like "Win10 dual boot Ubuntu".
+This is a bit tricky and may take a while.
+4. (For all users)Use a [portable Ubuntu USB](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0) to boot.
+5. (Not suggested)  Use vitual machines.
+6. (Not suggested) Borrow a laptop with Linux.

 ### Task 1: Basic Syntax and Flake8 Checker

 ### Task 2: Data Types: String, Integer, Float, List, Dictionary